-Spoon the mixture into a piping bag fitted with a ⅜-inch tip and pipe onto the prepared baking sheets.
-Hold the tip just above the parchment paper as you pipe each little circle .
+Spoon the mixture into a piping bag fitted with a ⅜" tip and pipe onto the prepared baking sheets.
+Hold the tip just above the parchment paper as you pipe each circle.

-Now, we've got to make sure we knock out all the air pockets that can damage our macarons.
-To do this, slam each baking sheet hard four to six times on the counter, then fist bump each end of the sheet’s underside twice.
-Then fist bump yourself, because these are going to be awesome.
+To knock out all the air pockets (which can damage the macarons), slam each baking sheet hard four to six times on the counter.
+Then, fist bump each end of the sheet’s underside twice.
+(Go on and fist bump yourself too, because these are going to be awesome.)

 While the macarons are drying, preheat the oven to 330 F.